sahib/rmlint/docs/benchmarks.rst

 less than the bare bone ``baseline.py`` (which does not much more than holding a hashtable).
 The well known ``fdupes`` is also low on memory footprint.

-Before saying that ``rmlint`` is a memory hog, it should be noted that the memory consumption scales very well.
+Before saying that the paranoid mode of ``rmlint`` is a memory hog, it should be noted (since this can't be seen on those plots) that the memory consumption scales very well.
 Partly because ``rmlint`` saves all paths in a Trie_, making it usable for :math:`\geq` `5M files`_.
 Also it is able to control the amount of memory it uses in the paranoid mode (``--max-paranoid-mem``).
 Due to the high amount of internal data structures it however has a rather large base memory footprint.

-``dupd`` uses direct file comparison too, but with a high memory footprint.
+``dupd`` uses direct file comparison for groups of two and three files and hash functions for the rest.
+It seems to have a rather high memory footprint in any case.
-There does not seem to be a way to limit it.

 .. _Trie: https://en.wikipedia.org/wiki/Radix_tree
 .. _`5M files`: https://github.com/sahib/rmlint/issues/109